OSINTI4L/TraceLabs-CTF-MVO-Write-up-11.25/README.md

   - [KaraZajac]( https://karazajac.io/)

 ## Description
-This is a write-up of the submission and intelligence gathering workflow used by team ༼ つ ◕_◕ ༽つ gimmelocation in the November, 2025 [TraceLabs](https://tracelabs.org) capture the flag event that was ultimately awarded the Most Valuable OSINT (MVO) award.
+This is a write-up of the submission and intelligence gathering workflow used by team ༼ つ ◕_◕ ༽つ gimmelocation in the November, 2025 [TraceLabs](https://tracelabs.org) capture the flag (CTF) event that was ultimately awarded the Most Valuable OSINT (MVO) award.

 For privacy reasons to protect the individuals involved redactions have been made.